dirigible-io/dirigible-io.github.io/_posts/news/2015-10-17-news_dirigible_workshop_codeweek_feedback.markdown

 <sub class="post-info">October 17, 2015</sub>

-In short - great event!
+Great event!
 We are looking forward for the next one...

 There were various group of participants - students, teachers, evangelists, junior and senior experts from commercial companies and geeks.